Esri/arcgis-pro-sdk-community-samples/Map-Authoring/ProceduralSymbolLayersWithRulePackages/ReadMe.md

 1. Download the Community Sample data (see under the 'Resources' section for downloading sample data).
 The sample data contains a project package called 'ArcGISProSampleBuildings.ppkx' which is required for this sample.
 Make sure that the Sample data is unzipped in c:\data and "C:\Data\RulePackages" is available.
 1. Open this solution in Visual Studio.
 1. Click the build menu and select Build Solution.
-1. Click the Start button to open ArCGIS Pro.
-ArcGIS Pro will open.
+1. Launch the debugger to open ArCGIS Pro.
 1. Open the project package "ArcGISProSampleBuildings.ppkx" located in the "C:\Data\RulePackages" folder since this project contains all required data.
 ![UI](Screenshots/Screen1.png)